 .style-2[b-c2x6l882ml] { background-color: chartreuse; }

-To match the CSS selector, the spans must have the attribute b-c2x6l882ml.
-But this value is generated by Blazor at build time and is not accessible from the code at runtime.
-Instead of hardcoding it in the component, you can set a fixed value by editing the csproj file:
+To match the CSS selector, the span elements must have the attribute b-c2x6l882ml.
+This value is generated by Blazor at build time and is not accessible from code at runtime.
+Rather than hardcoding it in the component, you can set a fixed value by editing the csproj file:

 csproj (MSBuild project file)